 Working with a reputable independent contractor engagement provider can help ensure you have a rigorous and consistently enforced classification process, giving contractors the flexibility they want and creating a positive engagement experience.

-4. Establish an Efficient Onboarding Process
+4. Create an Efficient Onboarding Process

 The onboarding process can often make or break the engagement experience for independent contractors.
 But creating a positive experience while getting projects up and running quickly can be a difficult balance to find.